chirlu/sox/msvc10/Readme.txt

    edit the soxconfig.h file (sox\msvc10\sox\soxconfig.h), and you'll have to manually remove the entries for the unwanted projects.

+5. If using Visual Studio Professional or above and you want OpenMP support, enable it in the project settings for the LibSox and SoX projects (Configuration Properties, C/C++, Language, Open MP Support, set to Yes).

-5. If using Visual Studio, build the solution using the GUI.
+6. If using Visual Studio, build the solution using the GUI.

    If using the Windows SDK, run: msbuild SoX.sln

-6. The resulting executable files will be in sox\msvc10\Debug or sox\msvc10\Release.
+7. The resulting executable files will be in sox\msvc10\Debug or sox\msvc10\Release.
 The resulting sox.exe will dynamically link to libmp3lame.dll, libmad.dll, libsndfile-1.dll, libamrnb-3.dll, and
    libamrwb-3.dll if they are available, but will run without them (though the